fdila/DCT-comparison-and-JPEG/README.md

-# DCT and JPEG compression
+# DCT comparison and JPEG

 Project for the course "Metodi Del Calcolo Scientifico" at Università degli Studi di Milano-Bicocca.